Conductor Installation

 At the instruction in the terminal window:

-Press ESC for boot menu
+Press ESC for boot menu, do so.

 From the boot menu, enter the boot device number corresponding to the USB, and press Enter.